-Valuation of Digital Assets and Determination of Digital Asset Holdings
+Valuation of Digital Assets and Determination of NAV

-The Manager will evaluate the digital assets held by the Fund and determine the Digital Asset Holdings of the Fund in accordance with the relevant provisions of the Fund Documents.
-The following is a description of the material terms of the Fund Documents as they relate to valuation of the Fund's digital assets and the Digital Asset Holdings calculations, which is calculated using non-GAAP methodology and is not used in the Fund's financial statements.
+The Manager will evaluate the digital assets held by the Fund and determine the NAV of the Fund in accordance with the relevant provisions of the Fund Documents.
+The following is a description of the material terms of the Fund Documents as they relate to valuation of the Fund's digital assets and the NAV calculations, which is calculated using non-GAAP methodology and is not used in the Fund's financial statements.

-At 4:00 p.m., New York time, on each business day (other than during a Fund Rebalancing Period) or as soon thereafter as practicable, the Manager will evaluate the digital assets held by the Fund and calculate and publish the Digital Asset Holdings of the Fund.
-The Digital Asset Holdings of the Fund will not be calculated during any Fund Rebalancing Period.
-To calculate the Digital Asset Holdings, the Manager will:
+At 4:00 p.m., New York time, on each business day or as soon thereafter as practicable, the Manager will evaluate the digital assets held by the Fund and calculate and publish the NAV of the Fund.
+To calculate the NAV, the Manager will:

 - 1. For each Fund Component then held by the Fund: - a.
 Determine the Digital Asset Reference Rate for the Fund Component as of such business day; - b.
-Multiply the Digital Asset Reference Rate by the aggregate number of tokens of the Fund Component held by the Fund as of 4:00 p.m., New York time, on the immediately preceding business day; - c.
-Add the U.S. dollar value of the number of tokens of the Fund Component receivable under pending Creation Orders, if any, as calculated by multiplying the applicable Fund Component Basket Amount by the applicable Digital Asset Reference Rate, and multiplying the result by the number of Baskets pending under such pending Creation Orders; and - d.
-Subtract the U.S. dollar value of the number of tokens of the Fund Component to be distributed under pending Redemption Orders, if any, as calculated by multiplying the applicable Fund Component Basket Amount by the applicable Digital Asset Reference Rate, and multiplying the result by the number of Baskets pending under such pending redemption orders; - 2.
+Multiply the Digital Asset Reference Rate by the aggregate amount of tokens of the Fund Component held by the Fund as of 4:00 p.m., New York time, on the immediately preceding business day; - c.
+Add the U.S. dollar value of the amount of tokens of the Fund Component receivable under pending Creation Orders, if any, as calculated by multiplying the applicable Fund Component Basket Amount by the applicable Digital Asset Reference Rate, and multiplying the result by the number of Baskets pending under such pending Creation Orders; and - d.
+Subtract the U.S. dollar value of the amount of tokens of the Fund Component to be distributed under pending Redemption Orders, if any, as calculated by multiplying the applicable Fund Component Basket Amount by the applicable Digital Asset Reference Rate, and multiplying the result by the number of Baskets pending under such pending redemption orders; - 2.
 Calculate the sum of the resulting U.S. dollar values for all Fund Components then held by the Fund, as determined pursuant to paragraph 1 above; - 3.
-Add the aggregate U.S. dollar value of each Forked Asset then held by the Fund calculated by reference to a reputable Digital Asset Exchange as determined by the Manager or, if possible, a Digital Asset Reference Rate; - 4.
+Add the aggregate U.S. dollar value of each Forked Asset then held by the Fund calculated by reference to a reputable Digital Asset Trading Platform as determined by the Manager or, if possible, a Digital Asset Reference Rate; - 4.
 Add (i) the amount of U.S. dollars then held by the Fund plus (ii) the amount of any U.S. dollars to be received by the Fund in connection with any pending creations; - 5.
 Subtract the amount of any U.S. dollars to be distributed under pending redemption orders; - 6.
 Subtract the U.S. dollar amount of accrued and unpaid Additional Fund Expenses, if any; - 7.
-Subtract the U.S. dollar value of the accrued and unpaid Manager's Fee as of 4:00 p.m., New York time on the immediately preceding business day (the amount derived from steps 1 through 7, the "Digital Asset Holdings Fee Basis Amount"); and - 8.
-Subtract the U.S. dollar value of the accrued and unpaid Manager's Fee that accrues for such business day, as calculated based on the Digital Asset Holdings Fee Basis Amount for such business day.
+Subtract the U.S. dollar value of the accrued and unpaid Manager's Fee as of 4:00 p.m., New York time, on the immediately preceding business day (the amount derived from steps 1 through 7 above, the "NAV Fee Basis Amount"); and - 8.
+Subtract the U.S. dollar value of the accrued and unpaid Manager's Fee that accrues for such business day, as calculated based on the NAV Fee Basis Amount for such business day.